ikutadante/cyclistic/README.md

 ## PHASE 1: Ask

 ### Introduction
-I’m a junior data analyst working on the marketing analyst team at Cyclistic, a bike-share company in Chicago which features more than 5800 bicycles and 600 docking stations.
+I am a junior data analyst working on the marketing analyst team at Cyclistic, a bike-share company in Chicago which features more than 5800 bicycles and 600 docking stations.
 Cyclistic sets itself apart by also offering reclining bikes, hand tricycles, and cargo bikes, making bike-share more accessible to people with disabilities and riders who can’t use a standard two-wheeled bike.

 The majority of riders opt for traditional bikes; about 8% of riders use the assistive options.
 Cyclistic uses are more likely to ride for leisure, but about 30% use the bikes to commute to work each day.